s-wlbrn/swelbourn-portfolio/content/projects/transpyr.md

 ### Features

 - Browsing, searching, and booking events in a user's area or online without creating an account.
-- User account creation and management: Changing names, password, favorite events privacy.
+- User account creation and management: Changing names, password, and favorite events privacy.
 - Reset password functionality for forgotten passwords.
-- 'My Bookings' displays signed-in user's upcoming booked events on a calendar.
-Booking management allows for cancellation and refund requests.
 - Public user profile customization: User photo, bio, interests, and favorite events.
 - Detailed event creation, supporting online and in-person events and unlimited custom ticket types.
 Markdown editor for event descriptions.
 - Options to supply a personal refund policy and choose between covering the service fee or passing it to attendees.
+- 'My Bookings' displays signed-in user's upcoming booked events on a calendar.
+Booking management allows for cancellation and refund requests.
 - 'My Events' shows an organizer's upcoming events on a calendar.
 Event management shows number of bookings for each ticket, estimated earnings, and the ability to cancel specific tickets or the entire event.

 ### Technologies Used